ivandavidov/myfire/README.md

 # MyFire

 MyFire is really simple (and I mean really simple) firewall system for Linux machines.
 The firewall itself is based on ``iptables`` and ``ipset``.
-The default behavior of the firewall is to drop all incoming traffic except on port 22 (this is the default SSH port).
+The default behavior of the firewall is to drop all incoming traffic on the ``eth0`` network interface except for port 22 (this is the default SSH port).
 The idea is to secure the system from the outer world and let the administrator does his job remotely via SSH.

-One interesting MyFire feature is that it can protect your machine from blacklisted IP addresses reported by [badips.com](http://badips.com) and from [Tor](http://torproject.org) exit nodes.
+One interesting MyFire feature is that it can protect your machine from blacklisted IP addresses reported by [badIPs](http://badips.com) and from [Tor](http://torproject.org) exit nodes.

 Installation, setup and protection from potentially dangerous IPs is achieved with just 6 commands: